Skitsouprenup/java-files-and-links-manager/README.md

 **Add Source/s:** This button lets you choose directories that we wanna add as candidates for randomization.
 **Add Destination:** This button lets you choose a directory where the randomized file will be placed.
-**Add Reference:** This button lets you choose directories that is going to be compared with the source directories.
+**Add Reference:** Optional.
+This button lets you choose directories that is going to be compared with the source directories.
 If the directory name of a source directory and a reference directory is equal, that source directory won't become a candidate for randomization.
-**Add Link Destination:** This button lets you choose a directory where 'symlinks' will be placed. **Symlinks** is just a shortcut for a file, to put it simply.
+**Add Link Destination:** Optional.
+This button lets you choose a directory where 'symlinks' will be placed. **Symlinks** is just a shortcut for a file, to put it simply.

 **# of directories:** This textbox sets the number of random directories in the output.
 If the number in this textbox is greater than the number of source directory candidates, the number of random directories in the output will be equal to the number of candidates.